How Big Do Sand Dollars Get

 Q: Are sand dollars endangered?

 A: While some local populations may be threatened, sand dollars as a whole are not currently listed as endangered.
-However, they face numerous threats from climate change, pollution, and habitat degradation.
+On the flip side, they face numerous threats from climate change, pollution, and habitat degradation.

 Conclusion